Getting Down to Work

 Now that you have your various remote accounts set up and working, it's time to see how to actually work on assignments!

-Once you have checked out an assignment from GitHub Classroom, it will appear as a repository on GitHub.
+Once you have accepted an assignment from GitHub Classroom, it will appear as a repository on GitHub.

-The next step is to get a copy of the repository on the server so you can work on it.
-We'll generally call this the "local" copy.
+The next step is to get a copy of that repository on the server so you can work on it.
+We'll generally call this copy the “local” or “working” copy.

 Hay, wait!
 It's not local!
 It's on the remote server!